 Most of our students earned Bachelor of Science (BS) or Bachelor of Arts (BA) degrees from a life sciences major program such as Biology, Biochemistry, Cell Biology, Genetics, Microbiology, Molecular Biology, Neuroscience, or Physiology.
 Students with undergraduate degrees in Chemistry or Physics have also done well in our program.

-How long does it take for students in the GPP to earn their degree?
+How long does it take for students in MPaT to earn their degree?

 Based on data from our 25 most recent graduates, PhD students earn their degree on average in four years and nine months.
 MS students typically complete their degree in three semesters or one full academic year, while students who elect the MS Plan A (thesis) track can expect to earn their degree in five to six semesters.